fiann/jshub-core/website/help/install.markdown

 Most other operating systems have downloadable binary installers or packages in their management system.

-On Windows we recommend the Ruby One-Click Installer available from `http://www.ruby-lang.org/` and select the *Enable Rubygems* option in the installer.

 ### Environment for javascript development

 Currently development is undertaken on Mac OS X 10.5.7 with the following versions: